callelito/DEMO_Jenkins_PlatformIO/README.md

     2. Deploy
          * If this was a merge / commit to the master branch
          * then deploy
-         * In the demo for simplicity we just used the slave agent to upload the new build to a specfic board.
+         * In the demo for simplicity we just used the slave agent to upload the new build to a specific board.
 (Just as a proof of concept)

 #### Build Step